Blue Water High: Europe

 In Germany, the series is called Blue Water High, die Surf-Akademie (which means "Blue Water High, the Surf Academy") and is broadcast on KI.KA (a children's channel).
 In Ireland Blue Water High was broadcast on RTÉ Two as part of The Den and, in Spain, the show was broadcast on La 2, Clan TVE and Neox.
 In France, it was broadcast on Filles TV as Blue Water High: Surf Academy in 2007 and France Ô has started re-airing the series on 12 November 2012.
 In Norway the show aired on TV 2 Zebra.
 In Portugal, SIC also bought the first season, and it aired in the country from Monday to Friday at 5pm in Summer 2009; the show was named Mar Azul ("Blue Sea").
 It also started again on SIC K in December of that year, where it has, since, been airing, on and off.
 The series also began airing on RTL 8 in the Netherlands from 2009 onwards.
-In the United Kingdom, it was broadcast on Boomerang and later on Pop Girl.
+In the United Kingdom, the show was originally broadcast on Toonami.
+Once the channel closed, it was moved over to Boomerang.
+It later aired on Pop Girl.